Raphael Tuck & Sons: History

-Raphael was married to the former Ernestine Lissner in March 1848.
-She gave birth to seven children, four boys and three girls, all born in Prussia prior to their migration to England.
+Raphael Tuck was born in Koschmin, East Prussia on 7 August 1821, worked as a carpenter, and married Ernestine Lissner in March 1848.
+The couple's family of four boys and three girls were all born in Prussia, before they moved to London in 1864 as refugees from the Second Schleswig War.
 As the family of seven children grew older, the children provided more help to the business.
 Raphael sent out his sons, Herman, Adolph and Gustave, to bring in more business.
 Herman and Adolph also went on selling trips, and at the end of the day they would check the results of the day's work.
 The one with the higher sales would have the bigger egg next morning for breakfast.

 Three of the four sons participated in the firm established by their father.
-Their second son, Adolph, was chairman and managing director of Raphael Tuck and Sons Ltd. until his death on 3 July 1926.
+Their second son, Adolph, was chairman and managing director of Raphael Tuck and Sons Ltd. until his death on 3 July 1926, aged 72.
 He was created a baronet on 19 July 1910 (see Tuck baronets).
 The Tuck coat-of-arms features a shield with a flaming antique lamp above which are two hands in the attitude of prayer, with two crossed F's in a circle at the lower part of the shield.
 The crest shows a seated lion supporting an artist's palette whereupon is inscribed the work “Thorough".
 The Tuck motto inscribed on a ribbon below the shield is Cum Deo (i.e., "with God").